 It’s not always clear that there is a good return on investment for training.
 Taking time off the tools costs money, and more money if your crew and staff have to travel to the training centre.
 Our industry has a notoriously high turnover rate for many positions within it.
 Is it worth it to train someone who is going to leave in a few months?

 When we designed our online training courses, and our management services, we thought about these things long and hard.
 We decided on-demand courses were best suited to the level of training we wanted to offer.
-Offering training program management and performance management services meant we could help our clients get the most out of their training budget.
+Offering training program management and performance management services means we can help our clients get the most out of their training budget.

 Return on Investment (ROI) measures the amount of return on an investment relative to the investment’s cost.
 Low cost investments in online training can yield high ROI in terms of fewer callbacks and better crew and staff retention.
 Fewer callbacks and competent crews result in happier clients.
 Happier clients result in increase repeat business, referrals, and revenue growth.